Premier Lacrosse League Championship Series

 The PLL Championship Series is an annual winter lacrosse tournament in the lacrosse sixes format.
 It is hosted by the Premier Lacrosse League.
 It features the top four teams in the regular season standings of the previous Premier Lacrosse League season.
 The inaugural championship series occurred in 2023.

 Announced in May 2022, the Championship Series was created for a variety of reasons: incentivize a teams regular season finishing position (as of 2023 only the last place team in the standings does not qualify for playoffs in the PLL), provide more playing opportunities for PLL players that do not play in the NLL, aid in the broader push for lacrosse's inclusion in the Olympics, and to create more inventory for the PLL's broadcasting partners.

 The four qualifying teams were allowed to roster 12 players, ten field players and two goalkeepers.

-Lacrosse Sixes and Rule Differences
+Lacrosse sixes and rule differences

 The lacrosse sixes format is a version of lacrosse which aims to provide greater access to lacrosse by eliminating barriers of entry.
 This format is also designed to be more applicable for the modern olympic framework.
 The Championship Series selected this format as part of its broader push to be included in the 2028 Olympics.

 The typical major changes for Lacrosse Sixes are as follows: